loopbackio/loopback-next/docs/site/Model.md

 not possess any information about the types of their members.
-By traversing an array, you can inspect the members of an array to determine if they are of a primitive type (string, number, array, boolean), object or function, but this would not tell us anything about what the value would be if it were an object or function.
+By traversing an array, you can inspect the members of an array to determine if they are of a primitive type (string, number, array, boolean), object or function, but this does not tell you anything about what the value would be if it were an object or function.

 For consistency, we require the use of the `@property.array` decorator, which